 European Commissioner for the Security Union

-Minister of Environment and Climate and 2013 European Young Leader (EYL40)
+Belgian Minister for Climate, Environment and Sustainable Development and 2013 European Young Leader (EYL40)

 Director General of the European Muslim Network, Doctor of Sociology from the École des Hautes Études en Sciences Sociales (EHESS) and Author